arunasurya/academy/bsqtokens.md

 2.5BTC (from a donation) is used to create 2.5M BSQ in the genesis transaction.
 Since there are 100,000,000 satoshis in 1BTC, 1BSQ is 100 satoshis.
 You can read more about Bisq transactions [here](bisqtx.md).

 ## Decentralized Issuance
-Any contributor can issue new BSQ by filing a compensation request at the end of each month for the work done in the prevous month.
+Any contributor can issue new BSQ by filing a compensation request at the end of each month for the work done in that month.
 If the compensation request is approved via voting, the amount of BSQ requested appears in the contributor's BSQ wallet.

 ## Uncoloring BSQ Tokens
 BSQ can also be uncolored.
 The uncolored BSQ is interpreted by the Bisq network as BTC and is used as miners' fees.
 Uncoloring BSQ benefits Bisq contributors since the BSQ supply is decreased making BSQ more scarce.
 There are several ways in which BSQ can be uncolored